 In 2004-2005 Mr. Bryan was invited by London’s City Council to serve as a member of the Creative Cities Task Force, an initiative designed to recognize and promote art, culture and lifestyle in London, Ontario.

 In 2004, Mr. Bryan purchased the Aeolian Performing Arts Centre and School of Music, a magnificent acoustic marvel in London, Ontario.
 This hall was built in 1883 as the Town Hall for East London and has a rich musical history.
-The Hall was twice awarded “Best Live Venue in London” (Jack Richardson Music Awards) and “Top 10 Venues in Canada” (CBC radio 3).
+The Hall was awarded four times “Best Live Venue in London” (Jack Richardson Music Awards) and “Top 10 Venues in Canada” (CBC radio 3) under Clark’s leadership.
 Mr. Bryan is highly involved in presenting and promoting music and the arts through this venue.

 I believe that music is a great gift to us and that access to art and culture is a universal right.
 Experiencing art and music is an essential part to a rich life-journey.
 Teaching is a great privilege and helping students find unique ways to learn and build “self” is a key role of the teacher.